korniko98/pivot-atlas/docs/artifacts/ip-address.md

 	Proofpoint and Team Cymru analyzed Netflow data to surface a common server observed in communication with multiple C2 servers used by Latrodectus malware operators.[^3]

-####:octicons-arrow-right-24: Other IP addresses observed communicating with it
+####:octicons-arrow-right-24: IP addresses observed communicating with it

 If you have access to [aggregated Netflow data](/tools/#flow-logs), you can check for other IP addresses that may have been observed in communication with this IP address.
 This can reveal victim devices communicating with malicious infrastructure, or other components of a threat actor's operation (such as proxy servers).